Mircea II of Wallachia

 Mircea II (1428–1447) was the Voivode, or prince, of Wallachia in 1442.
-He was the oldest son of Vlad II Dracul and brother of Vlad Țepeș and Radu the Handsome.
+He was the oldest son of Vlad II Dracul and brother of Vlad Țepeș and Radu cel Frumos (Radu the Handsome).
 He was the grandson of his namesake Mircea the Elder.

+Mircea II played an important role in the military conflicts of his time, particularly in the battles against the Ottoman Empire.
+He led Wallachian forces in several campaigns and was known for his bravery on the battlefield.
+However, his reign was very short due to political intrigue and pressure from the Ottomans and Hungary.

 He assumed the throne in 1442, while his father was away at the Ottoman court.
 Mircea was deposed by an invasion led by John Hunyadi, yet he retained a strong army of loyalists.
 In 1444, he took part in the Battle of Varna and then led the defeated forces of his allies across the Danube.
 Following another military defeat in 1447, Mircea was captured by members of the Saxon elite of Târgoviște.
 He was reportedly blinded with a red-hot poker, and then buried alive.

 Early life

 Mircea was the eldest son of Vlad Dracul, the future voivode (or prince) of Wallachia.
 According to the Burgundian crusader, Walerand of Wavrin, Mircea was about 15 years old in 1443, suggesting that Mircea had been born around 1428.
 The first document to mention Mircea (and his younger brother, Vlad Dracula) was issued on 20 January 1437.
-In that charter, their father (who was already the ruler of Wallachia) referred to Mircea and Vlad as his "first born sons".
-According to a widely accepted scholarly theory, "Cneajna" from Moldavia (a daughter of Alexander I of Moldavia) was Mircea's mother.
+In that charter, their father (who was already the ruler of Wallachia) referred to Mircea and Vlad as his "firstborn sons".
+According to a widely accepted scholarly theory, a princess (also known by the title cneajnă) from Moldavia and daughter of Alexander I of Moldavia was Mircea's mother.